 walk or play.
 Here are our top five tips for grooming at home.

-Use a good quality dog specific shampoo and lukewarm water.
+Dog grooming at home requires a good quality dog shampoo and lukewarm water.
 Wash your dog all over and

 be careful around their eyes as they are quite sensitive.
 Try to avoid getting water in their

 ears as this can lead to an infection.
 Dry off with a towel and use a hair dryer on low heat or

 Dogs need to have their coats brushed weekly.
 It will help keep knots from forming,

 especially in long haired dogs.
 Using a suitable brush is key to getting the perfect results,

 see a pet care professional for advice on getting the correct brush for your breed.